 30 words

 Technology changes everything™.
-You’ve found Ashford University, an evolution in higher education that offers relevant and engaging degrees online and on campus, as well as a supportive community where you belong.
+You’ve found Ashford University, where school comes to you.
+Ashford delivers relevant degree programs to you everywhere, any time, with a supportive community where you belong.

 60 words

 Technology changes everything™.
-Now knowledge is everywhere, for everyone, making earning your college degree a real possibility.
-Experience a new way of learning through the innovative online experience at Ashford Universityor join us on campus.
-Earn the Associate’s, Bachelor’s, or Master’s degree you’ve always wanted because achievement belongs to all of us.
+Now school comes to you, making earning your college degree a real possibility.
+Experience a new way of learning through the innovative online experience at Ashford University.Earn the Associate’s, Bachelor’s, or Master’s degree you’ve always wanted.
+Knowledge is everywhere, for everyone.

 220 words

 Technology changes everything™.
-Now knowledge is everywhere, for everyone, making earning your college degree a real possibility.
-Experience a new way of learning through the innovative online experience at Ashford University or join us on campus,and earn the Associate’s, Bachelor’s, or Master’s degree you’ve always wanted.
-Your Ashford University experience provides:
+Now,school comes to you, making earning your college degree a real possibility.
+Experience a new way of learning through the innovative online experience at Ashford University.Earn the Associate’s, Bachelor’s, or Master’s degree you’ve always wanted.
+Your Ashford University experience brings you:

-Engaging curricula
+Relevance

-Achievement belongs to all of us.
 Pursue a course of study that covers the full spectrum of knowledge – from eMarketing and Cognitive Studies to Sustainable Enterprise Management.

-Modern digital tools
+Technology

-The world is your campuswith the Ashford Mobile app that lets you keep in touch with your courses and classmates while on-the-go.
-Plus many courses offer ways to study, learn, and share from a suite of digital materials.
+The world is your campus.The Ashford Mobile app lets you keep in touch with your courses and classmates while on-the-go.
+Plus many courses offer ways to study, learn, and share from cloud content, instead of heavy textbooks.

-Vibrant learning community
+Community

 Join a diverse student body where you belong.
 Students, faculty, and alumni interact and support each other from across the country and the world.
 Social media allow everyone in the Ashford community to connect and network whenever you wish.